Riding the Trend or Protecting Profits | YETI Holdings Inc. (YETI)

 YETI’s Market Performance

-YETI stocks went down by -0.29% for the week, with a monthly jump of 6.57% and a quarterly performance of 41.55%, while its annual performance rate touched -32.05%.
-The volatility ratio for the week stands at 4.51% while the volatility levels for the past 30 days are set at 4.56% for YETI Holdings Inc. The simple moving average for the period of the last 20 days is 0.75% for YETI stocks with a simple moving average of 6.74% for the last 200 days.
+YETI stocks went down by -7.89% for the week, with a monthly drop of -4.46% and a quarterly performance of 6.71%, while its annual performance rate touched -36.85%.
+The volatility ratio for the week stands at 4.86% while the volatility levels for the past 30 days are set at 4.18% for YETI Holdings Inc. The simple moving average for the period of the last 20 days is -3.46% for YETI stocks with a simple moving average of 2.34% for the last 200 days.

 Analysts’ Opinion of YETI